 - Super Strength: Has inhuman strength as an Elder Vampire.
 Tore a locked, heavy door off it's hinges effortlessly with a single punch while storming a brothel to make arrests.

 - Token Good Teammate: The personification of this trope in Anno Dracula, compared to his barbaric fellow Carpathian Guards.
 Although he follows Dracula and carries out his orders, he silently judges his more bloodthirsty comrades actions in his POV chapters, questioning the honor of it all, and displaying disgust for their ways.
 He is the sole Carpathian Guard to show Genevieve deep respect when she bests some of them in a bar scuffle they started in the first place.
-It is further expanded upon in One Thousand Monsters, the reasons he has this honor that sets him apart from his fellow Carpathians.
+This quality is further expanded upon in One Thousand Monsters, as well as why he values honor more than his fellow Carpathians.

 - Undying Loyalty: To the Order of the Knights Templar/Freemasons and to Lady Genevieve.